nicc777/kubernetes-recipes/bootstrapping/k3s_local_dev/README.md

 Next, we will prepare the bootstrapping namespace and resources to deploy the rest of the required services.

-Start bu running the following:
+Start by running the following:

 ```bash
 kubectl apply -f bootstrapping/tekton/tasks/k3s_local_development/01_bootstrapping_rbac.yaml